 Especially to parents, safety is of utmost concern more than their kid’s academic performance.
 Universities and colleges know this; thus, they often make PRs and engagements to convince students and parents that their institution is a safe choice.

 How America’s Safest College Towns are Picked

-Upon ranking the city, 50% of it comes from the number of property crimes per 1,000 residents, and the other 50% by the number of violent crimes per 1,000 residents.
+Upon ranking the city, 50% of it comes from the number of property crimes per 1,000 residents and the other 50% from the number of violent crimes per 1,000 residents.

 Statistics reveal that 55 colleges and universities and 20 states are represented in the ranking.

 - Boone, North Carolina (home to Appalachian State University) has zero violent crimes but has a 14.8 per 1000 property crime rate.

 - Irvine, California, is the biggest city to be included in the top safest college towns.
 With more than 300,000 residents, it has a very low crime rate (12.7 property crime; .0.6 violent crime), something very impressive for a big city.

 - Moscow, Idaho, the University of Idaho’s home, has the highest property crime rate (15.5 per 1,000).
 However, this is still relatively below the 22.0 national average.

 - Bridgewater, Massachusetts, has a lower violent crime rate, with only 2.1 incidents per 1,000.
 This is home to Bridgewater State University.